 Goes to show how much I love lemon tarts, when I have a (II) for a recipe.
-Just wanted to make the tart shell recipe even simpler (only 3 ingredients!), and also wanted to avoid measuring eggs, so I modified the old one.
-The texture of the shell is crumbly and buttery inside, and crusty outside.
+Just wanted to make the tart shell recipe even simpler, and also wanted to avoid measuring eggs, so I modified the old one.
+The texture of the shell is crumbly and buttery inside, and crusty, even flaky, outside.
 It’s also very easy to handle if the dough is rested.

 - 80g lemon juice

 - 7g corn starch (add to lemon juice and dissolve, if you wish to pipe the curd.
 Omit if you just want to spoon into shell or prefer a more flowy texture.)